mrapanu/ClimateTrackr-Sensor/README.md

 # ClimateTrackr Sensor

-ClimateTrackr is a Python-based project for tracking temperature and humidity data using a DHT sensor and publishing it to RabbitMQ.
+ClimateTrackr Sensor is a Python-based project for tracking temperature and humidity data using a DHT sensor and publishing it to RabbitMQ.
 This README provides an overview of the project, installation instructions, and basic usage guidelines.

 ## Table of Contents
 - [Introduction](#Introduction)